 1) After the South lost the Civil War, most states were militarily occupied by the North under Radical Reconstruction.
 African Americans were not only freed, but also provided the same political rights as whites.
 Mississippi had had so many slaves that a majority of voters were now African American.
 In 1870, for example, a biracial coalition of Republicans controlled the state legislature.
 Both of the state’s U.S. Senators were African Americans- Blanche Bruce and Hiram Revels.
 Go on-line and learn the bios of these Senators.
 In the 1875 election whites revolted and instituted what became known across the region as the Mississippi Plan.
 It consisted of whites destroying Republican ballots, substituting Democratic ballots for Republican ballots for illiterate African Americans, and intimidating some blacks from voting.
 Indeed, one white political leader in 1890 publicly admitted that whites had been “stuffing ballot boxes, committing perjury” and engaging in “fraud and violence” for fifteen years to maintain white control of the political system (Shaffer and Krane, 1992 book, Mississippi Government and Politics, pages 30-31).
 White Democrats regained control of Mississippi state government in the 1875 election.
 (Note: a similar situation existed in other southern states, including allegations that Republicans had also resorted to fraud; indeed, such fraud charges led to South Carolina, Florida, and Louisiana sending competing slates of presidential electors to Congress, and Congress setting up an Electoral Commission to resolve the issue; by a one vote party-line they favored Republican Hayes, prompting the Democratic controlled House to threaten a filibuster, and Hayes promising to withdraw federal troops from the South.
 The U.S. may have narrowly averted a similar mess in 2020!)

-2) The 1890 state convention therefore wrote up a new state constitution to “legally” disfranchise (deprive of the vote) African Americans.
+2) The 1890 state convention therefore wrote up a new state constitution to “legally” disenfranchise (deprive of the vote) African Americans.
 The poll tax of $2 was bad enough for lower income people, but Mississippi also made it cumulative (you had to pay for 2 previous years that you had not voted in), and you had to pay it over 9 months before the election (when many people weren’t even thinking about the election, so they didn’t pay it, and therefore couldn’t vote).
 Mississippi also started a literacy test, which required that you either had to read any section of the state constitution, or be able to understand it and give a reasonable interpretation of it; many residents of both races were illiterate at that time, so white polling attendants would ask African Americans harder questions than whites about obscure sections of the state constitution (discriminatory application of literacy test).
-This new constitution also included a long 2-year state residency requirement and a 1-year electoral district residency requirement; the thought was that African Americans were more likely to move around seeking agricultural work, so they would be more likely than whites to be disfranchised.
+This new constitution also included a long 2-year state residency requirement and a 1-year electoral district residency requirement; the thought was that African Americans were more likely to move around seeking agricultural work, so they would be more likely than whites to be disenfranchised.
 The 1890 state constitution ended up preventing 90% of eligible African Americans from voting, but only about half of whites lost the vote.

 4) White public officials used racist rhetoric to support the white ruled segregationist system.
 Two such governors of the first half of the 20th century were James Vardaman, known as the Great White Chief, and Theodore (The Man) Bilbo.
 Both used the N word.
 Oddly enough, though, some of these white racist governors pursued economically progressive programs in office, because there were so many poor people in Mississippi.
 Another public official who used racist rhetoric was Senator James Eastland, who as Chair of the Senate Judiciary Committee killed civil rights legislation in the 1950s.
 (An interesting side note about how Mississippi has changed, though, is that when the state’s first African American Congressman since Reconstruction, Mike Espy, ran for re-election in 1988, Eastland’s second cousin hosted a fundraiser for him at the Eastland plantation.)

 5) Well, after the U.S. Supreme Court struck down the white primary (state laws prohibiting blacks from voting in the Democratic Party primary), and as national Democrats started talking about getting the federal government to protect civil rights, Mississippi state legislators in 1947 decided to pass a law that required that anyone voting in a party’s primary be in accord with the principles of that party.
 The Mississippi Democratic State Executive Committee proceeded to announce that its “principles” were a belief in states’ rights, support for the poll tax, opposition to any federal anti-lynching law, and opposition to any federal anti-discrimination in employment committee.
 In other words, to vote in the Democratic Party, you had to believe in segregation!
-This new Democratic Party rule was seldom enforced, though, because all of the other voting devices had been so effective in disfranchising African Americans.
+This new Democratic Party rule was seldom enforced, though, because all of the other voting devices had been so effective in disenfranchising African Americans.

 6) The segregationist third-party of 1948, the Dixiecrats or States’ Rights Party had Mississippi Governor Fielding Wright as its Vice-Presidential candidate (Strom Thurmond was the presidential candidate).
 The Democratic State Executive Committee in Mississippi listed the Dixiecrats as the “official” Democratic party nominees on the general election ballot, so the Dixiecrats won Mississippi’s electoral votes.
 The same thing happened in the other Deep South states that the Dixiecrats won.
 President Truman had to file an independent slate of electors to get on the ballots in those states.
 This showed how the state Democratic Party organization was an all-white institution dedicated to upholding segregation.